jmshea/jupytercards/README.md

 # JupyterCards
 *JupyterCards* is a tool for displaying **interactive flash cards in Jupyter notebooks and Jupyter Book**.
-JupyterCards was created to enable interactive quizzes for readers of my book [*Foundations of Data Science with Python*](https://amzn.to/48cYila) [Affilate Link]
+JupyterCards was created to enable interactive quizzes for readers of my book [*Foundations of Data Science with Python*](https://amzn.to/48cYila)<sup>1</sup>

+I have collected all of those flashcards into a single set here: [Data Science Flashcards](https://jmshea.github.io/data-science-flashcards/).
+Or you can see them in the individual sections on the website for the book at [*Foundations of Data Science with Python* &mdash; Online Resources](https://www.fdsp.net).

 **The recommended version of JupyterCards is 2.7.0a4.** It uses a hack to make JupyterCards math work properly on Jupyter Lab/Notebook 4.
 It also has lots of fixes and support for shuffling cards.
 You can install it like `pip install jupytercards==2.7.0a4`